oanamacsim/RFIDSmartPetFeeder/FeederESP32Firmware/README.md

 ## Technical Details

 ### Key Algorithms
-- **Time Synchronization**: Uses NTP to synchronize the ESP32's internal clock with an external time server.
+- **Time Synchronization**: Utilizes online APIs to locally synchronize time with an external time server.
 - **Weight Calibration**: Implements a calibration routine for the HX711 sensor to ensure accurate weight measurements.
 - **RFID Validation**: Compares scanned RFID tags against a list of registered tags stored in non-volatile memory.